Jaz’min Weaver has always had a way with words.

 “I love hosting,” she says.
 “I think part of it is that I like attention and I like taking care of people.
 Bartending gives me the outlet for both.”

-From Torino, Jaz’min moved on to open the Spanish tapas restaurant La Dulce in Royal Oak, the seafood-focused Voyager in Ferndale with fellow Frame bartender Kevin Hickner, and Detroit’s fragrance bar Castalia, before landing behind the stick at Frame, where she drives the curated cocktail program for both FRAMEbar and the ever-changing lineup of chef collaborations at Frame, selling out cocktail workshops on the regular.
+From Torino, Jaz’min moved on to open the Spanish tapas restaurant La Dulce in Royal Oak, the seafood-focused Voyager in Ferndale with fellow Frame bartender Kevin Hickner, and Detroit’s fragrance bar Castalia, before landing behind the stick at Frame, where she drove the curated cocktail program for both FRAMEbar and the ever-changing lineup of chef collaborations at Frame, selling out cocktail workshops on the regular.

 Find her on Instagram: @garnishdarling